noe98/Cayley/README.md

 ## Overview

 Cayley provides a framework for agent-based modeling on networks.
 These models can be from a wide range of disiplines including statistical physics, game theory, or various social sciences.
-We also include Monte Carlo methods to introduce randomness.
+Monte Carlo methods are also provided for any desire to incorporate randomness into the models.

 It provides:
 * Graph data structures that allows nodes to hold many different types of data, called features.